EmmanueleSalvati/McNulty/README.md

 3. ECG at rest has an unusual distribution for Cleveland
 4. Num vessels has all zeros in veterans and Hungary: discard
 5. ECG not useful: discard
-6. This dataframe is full of shit: how can most people have asymptomatic chest pain?
+6. Discard chest pain: almost all patients are asymptomatic chest pain, which means that they probably get redirected to other departments in the hospitals.